benjaminwillett/docker/compose.md

 ### Docker Compose with Flask Apps

 Docker Compose simplifies multi-container Docker environments on a single host.
 Let’s put together a basic web app with Docker Compose and Flask using Redis (we end up with a Python/Flask container and a Redis container all on one host).
+We do not need custom networking or to design our own networks to run on; Compose does everything for us!

+#### Set Up Your Host
-We do not need custom networking or to design our own networks to run on; Compose does everything for us!Set Up Your HostInstall Docker Engine and Docker Compose (unless you have them already); review Introduction to Docker Compose if you need help.You’ll need a directory for your project on your host machine:
+Install Docker Engine and Docker Compose (unless you have them already); review Introduction to Docker Compose if you need help.You’ll need a directory for your project on your host machine:

 ```
 $ mkdir compose_flask